Various Concerns

 There doesn't appear to be any consistent enforcement of this rule, which is based on the following from the Declaration:

-Except as provided under the Rules and Regulations, a Unit Owner: shall not keep any pet in his.
-Unit unless expressly permitted in writing by the Association, nor keep any other animals, livestock or poultry nor may any of the same be raised, bred or kept upon any portion of the Condominium Property.
+Except as provided under the Rules and Regulations, a Unit Owner: shall not keep any pet in his Unit unless expressly permitted in writing by the Association, nor keep any other animals, livestock or poultry nor may any of the same be raised, bred or kept upon any portion of the Condominium Property.

 It is the Board's fiduciary responsibility to enforce the Rules & Regulations when violations are known or are brought to the Board's attention.
+Unless Unit Owners or residents report questionable pets, the Board cannot address unregistered or unapproved animals.

 As the National Cancer Institute notes (link):